Equilibria in Kuramoto oscillator networks: An algebraic approach: Equilibrium points for multilayer networks

 Based on the results depicted in this section, we perform computational analyses for the example demonstrated in proposition \ref{prop:example_non_circulant}.
 Then, Fig. \ref{fig:eq_points_non_circulant}(a) shows the graphic representation of an equilibrium point for a network with $N = 50$ nodes following $\bm{\theta}_0$ with $p = 1$.
 Furthermore, the phases of the first $N/2$ nodes is represented in bigger circle, while the phases of the last $N/2$ nodes is given by the smaller ones.
 Here, the network is described by a non-circulant graph represented by matrix $\bm{A}$, where $\bm{C}$ follows a ring network with $k = 5$, $\alpha = 0.25$ and $\beta = 0.75$.
 A graphic representation of this non-circulant matrix is given by Fig. \ref{fig:eq_points_non_circulant}b.

-Moreover, Fig. \ref{fig:eq_points_non_circulant}c represents the spatiotemporal patterns for both original and analytical Kuramoto models.
+Moreover, Fig. \ref{fig:eq_points_non_circulant}c represents the spatiotemporal patterns for both the original KM and the complex-valued model (analytical).
 Here, the analyses use the equilibrium point represented in Fig. \ref{fig:eq_points_non_circulant}a as initial condition, so we can observe the wave pattern as time evolves.